“What is Stitch, exactly?”

 - Is it for singles only, or is it for everyone?

-So I thought I’d write this article to help explain what Stitch is, what it’s not, and why we think that something like Stitch is desperately needed by so many people.
+Some people might not want to listen to me drone on in a video, however, so I’ve also written this article to help explain what Stitch is, what it’s not, and why we think that something like Stitch is desperately needed by so many people.

 Let’s start with what Stitch isn’t.